endoze/cookbook-gitlabhq/README.md

 Based on the platform of your node we install ruby through package or with the `ruby_build` cookbook

-You can force to install ruby with `ruby_build` by overwriting the attribute
+You can force to install ruby with `ruby_build` by overriding the attribute
 ```ruby
 default[:gitlab][:install_ruby] = '1.9.3-p392'
 ```